Cavadonga galleon

 The Capture of the Nuestra Señora de Covadonga

 Covadonga galleon The Nuestra Señora de Covadonga was one of the Manila galleons that sailed this Pacific route from 1731.
+The name Covadonga in Spanish means “Cave of Our Lady” and likely commemorates the Battle of Covadonga that took place in the year 722, which marked the beginning of the Spanish Reconquista of the Iberian Peninsula.
 Weighing in at 1,000 tons with 50 cannons, the Covadonga was a formidable warship capable of transporting cargo but also defending itself against all but the most powerful naval vessels.
-For 12 years, it passed back and forth between Acapulco and Manila with minimal incidents, but its 1743 voyage was to be a disaster.
+For 12 years, it passed back and forth between Acapulco and Manila with minimal incidents, but its 1743 voyage was destined to be a disaster.

 The Covadonga sailed from Acapulco on April 15th, 1743, weighed down by silver worth roughly $80 million today, and 530 people, half of them crew and the remainder passengers.
-To make room for this volume of people and silver, the newly-appointed Commander, Geronimo Montero, had ordered the removal of all but 13 of the 50 cannons, leaving the ship vulnerable and far below its full strength.
+To make room for this volume of people, their belongings, cargo and silver, the newly-appointed Commander, Geronimo Montero, had ordered the removal of all but 13 of the 50 cannons.
+This reduced the ship from being a formidable and feared warship to little more than an oversized merchant vessel.

-When Anson’s men boarded the captured ship, they discovered a huge hoard of silver, including 1,313,843 pieces of eight and a further 35,000 ounces of silver bullion, in addition to the rest of the ship’s cargo and the prize ship itself.
+When Anson’s men boarded the captured ship, they were amazed to find a huge hoard of silver, including 1,313,843 pieces of eight, 35,682 ounces of silver bullion, silver plate and some gold.

 The charts captured with the ship added many islands (and phantom islands) to the British knowledge of the Pacific, including the so-called Anson Archipelago.